 You can find more information about exchange opportunities here.

-Read about IB student Leevi’s exchange experience in Kosovo here.
+Read about IB student Angeliki’s exchange experience in the USA here.

-Read about IB student Ieva’s exchange experience in the USA here.
+Read about IB student Anniinas’s exchange experience in Spain here.

 Read about IB student Valentin’s exchange experience in Bhutan here.